 Statement from the Canadian Conference of Catholic Bishops highlighting the importance of faith and prayer during this time.

-Mass every day at 7:30 a.m. with Cardinal Collins from St. Michael's Cathedral Basilica in Toronto.
+Daily Mass with Cardinal Collins from St. Michael's Cathedral Basilica in Toronto.
 Available through

 archived for your convenience.